cmauf/zeit-block-euro/README.md

 ## Installation

-This extension can be added to Firefox via the (Extension Page)[https://addons.mozilla.org/en-US/firefox/addon/zeit-online-block-euro/].
+This extension can be added to Firefox via the [Extension Page](https://addons.mozilla.org/en-US/firefox/addon/zeit-online-block-euro/).

 ## How it works